Modern Vectors of Economic Oppression Housing

 - Did your family receive GI Bill veteran's benefits to buy a home?

-- How many Black families lived in your neighborhood growing up?
+- How many non-white families lived in your neighborhood growing up?

 - How does housing figure into your family’s net worth?